2020PB/police-brutality/reports/Oregon.md

 ### Journalist shoved by police | August 8th

-A group of press and legal observers are gathered on the sidewalk.
+A group of press and legal observers are gathered on the sidewalk in Kenton near Kilpatrick.
 Police direct them into the street to the other side.
 The group begins to obey.
 Officers shoves the filmer, a journalist, from behind.

 tags: journalist, push, shove

 id: or-portland-255

-geolocation:
+geolocation: 45.5823765,-122.6868794

 **Links**